sanjayshreeyans/Parkinson-Detection-Website/README.md

 ## Accomplishments that we're proud of
 - Our AI model's ability to achieve an average 90% accuracy rate in determining whether the user of the application has Parkinson's disease.
+## Our API
+Avinash Devineni created a wonderful API that handles the back-end requests made by the website, the API is solely responsible for communicating the predictions made by the model with the front-end website. (https://github.com/avashTheGoat/ParkinDetectAPI)